Documentation on MQL5: IsProperSupersetOf / Standard Library

 IsProperSupersetOf

-Determines whether the current set is a proper superset of the specified collection or array.
+Determines whether the current sorted set is a proper superset of the specified collection or array.

 A version for working with the collection that implements the ICollection<T> interface.